yiqun-liu/Algo-Lab-ETHz/week6/README.md

 Maximum flow problem is essentially a set of inequality constrains.
-Its algorithms can solve some type of existence problem.
+The name suggests that it could model well some optimization problems; besides, it is also a powerful tool for "satisfaction" problem or "existence" problem. (usually, the constrains is satisfied when the max flow is equal to a certain value)